 Photo credit: vagabond9

-The global economic decline has prompted many employees to cling on desperately to their current jobs.
-But as skills sets become scarcer in certain professions and sectors, individuals with particular hard to find skills sets are increasingly in demand.
-Faced with increased probability of getting a call from a head-hunter/recruiter, here are 3 questions you need to ask yourself before considering a potential career move.
+Disruptive change has prompted many employees to reflect on their careers.
+As skills sets become scarcer in certain professions and sectors, individuals with particularly hard to find skills sets are increasingly in demand.
+Faced with increased probability of getting a call from a head-hunter/recruiter, here are three questions you need to ask yourself before considering a potential career move.

-- Will the opportunity on offer improve my quality of life?
+- Will the opportunity offered, improve my quality of life?

-- If I chose to stay in my current role, what would the next step for me be with my current employer?
+- If I chose to stay in my current role, what is the next step for me with my current employer?

 - What isn’t working for me in my current role?